iamaldren/MessagingAPI/README.md

 - mariahill
 - thorodinson

-These users can be used for the purpose of testing the application.
+These IDs can be used for the purpose of testing the application.

 ### Send Message
 ```sh